mui/material-ui/docs/pages/blog/mui-core-v5.md

 Finally, one last thank you to everyone who's contributed to MUI v5.
 The whole team is very excited about this release!
 It's just the beginning.
-We will keep working hard to deliver the best possible React UI components, while making it accessible to the many.
+We will keep working hard to deliver the best possible React UI components while making it accessible to the many.